-Another interesting scenratio to consider is accumulative language learning.
-The goal is to check whether the TTS model can be trained in accumulative way of cross-lingual learning.
+Another interesting scenario to consider is Cumulative language learning.
+The goal is to check whether the TTS model can be trained in a cumulative way of cross-lingual learning.
 For example, given a source model originally trained on English then adapted to a Spanish speaker, would it be able to learn a third and fourth language?

-In Table 3 we show two random accumulative experiments.
-In general, the models converge faster than the bi-lingual case, probably because it has already learned more phoneme combinations and speech variations compared to the initial source model.
+In Table 3, we show two random cumulative experiments.
+In general, the models converge faster than the bi-lingual case, probably due to the additional learned phoneme combinations and speech variations compared to the initial source model.
 In Figure 3, we visualize (with t-SNE) how the collapsed embeddings of the German IPA characters (in green) in an ES2KO model are expanded after adapting it to a German speaker.